EilidhSweenie/simple_task_list_api/README.md

   }
 }
 ```
-Optionally provide a search argument to search for the task title.
+You may also optionally provide a search argument to search for the task title.
 Returns null if no matching tasks are available:
 ```
 query {
   tasks(search: "task") {